 THE STORY OF NAV-CARE

-Dr. Duggleby developed navigation competencies for assisting rural seniors while Dr. Pesut trialled nurse/volunteer navigation partnerships in one rural community.
+Dr. Duggleby developed competencies for navigation in assisting rural seniors while Dr. Pesut trialled nurse/volunteer navigation partnerships in one rural community.
 Nav-CARE was developed strategically through a series of research projects over a seven year period and has now been implemented in 14 hospice societies, with a growth plan to add another 9 sites in 2019.
 Findings from these projects can be found here.
 To view a list of our partners click here.

 HERE ARE SOME THINGS THAT VOLUNTEER NAVIGATORS CAN DO